 After I'm done editing my photos and have exported the ones I wanted to use, I move the RAWs to my Synology NAS, which is also backed up to the cloud.
 Read more about this setup in detail in Storage for Photographers (Part 2).

 When it comes to day-to-day productivity and task management I rely on a few things.
 For email, I primarily use the paid Google Suite with GMail for a few domains.
+I use the Mimestream email client to access some of them.
 For other email addresses on domains I use left often, I pay for Fastmail.
 I have been using it for many years and while it’s not as polished as GMail, they always actively improve it and provide a number of security options.

 How I do my work

 While there’s a plethora of new design tools constantly emerging, I rely on a few main ones: Google Docs, JIRA, Confluence, Slack, Figma and Framer.